Roadside regeneration projects

 In addition to Kinetica, significant bush restoration work is planned for the 5 hectare site.
 With Lane Cove National Park located to the north of the site, Hills M2 Motorway together with Landcare Australia, will invest in the growth of native plants and improve the site’s water quality.

-The project will begin in August 2016 with completion scheduled for mid-2017.
+The project began in August 2016 and completion scheduled for mid-2017.